Article: With AI reshaping work, can Indian IT giants adapt?

 With AI reshaping work, can Indian IT giants adapt?

-India's tech talent pool, long considered the backbone of the country's IT industry, is witnessing an unprecedented exodus.
-The latest earnings reports from the three leading IT giants – Tata Consultancy Services, Infosys, and Wipro – reveal a staggering 64,000 employees exiting their ranks in the fiscal year 2024 (FY24).
+India's tech talent pool is experiencing an unprecedented exodus.
+The latest earnings reports from Tata Consultancy Services, Infosys, and Wipro reveal a remarkable 64,000 employees left these firms in fiscal year 2024 (FY24).

 The global economic slowdown and tighter tech spending by clients have forced these companies to take a cautious approach to hiring, and, in some cases, workforce reductions.